-As already mentioned, having the stove already elevated on your tray or trailer can be handy once you’re home if the stove is needing to go up anyway to get into a house that’s on piles or to be unloaded on a deck.
+Having the stove already elevated up on your tray or trailer will be handy once you’re home in situations where the stove was needing to go up anyway to get into a house with entrance steps or to be unloaded on a deck.

 You now have your stove, sitting on the pallet ready to go into your house, either on the ground or sitting on your trailer.

-You are not going to carry it inside (not even with lots of people!) so without worrying ourselves too much about the physics of it all, now is the time to apply a bit of lever and roller know-how to overcome the massive weight.
+You are not going to carry it inside (not even with lots of people!
+DON’T try) so without worrying ourselves too much about the physics of it all, now is the time to apply a bit of lever and roller know-how to overcome the massive weight.

 “Give me a place to stand and a lever long enough and I will move the world”Archimedes, 220 BC

-With levering, always lever square off the stove (not on any weird or wild angles), with the lever located as centrally as possible and a decent way under, and with the fulcrum as close to the stove as possible.
+With levering, always lever square off the stove (not on any weird or wild angles), with the lever located as centrally as possible and a decent way under, and with the fulcrum as close to the stove as possible, as in the images.

 A piece of hardwood will make the best lever, as hardwood has strength without undue thickness.
 Any piece of wood roughly the right size will function as your fulcrum.
 We’ve had great success with a lever of Indonesian Hardwood – slightly over 4″ by 1″ and about 4 feet long.
 5 feet would be better: the longer the lever, the easier the work.
 If you’re using an iron bar instead of a wooden lever, just keep in mind it’s not distributing the load as nicely, so while you’re not going to cause any structure damage to the stove, you may put a minor dent into the outer casing (not a problem where the stove is being bricked in, or similar, but to be avoided where going to be left freestanding with sides exposed).

 ¾” galvanised pipe (water pipe) makes an ideal roller.
 At least 800 mm long (width of the pallet).
 3 or more is good – you can get away with just 2 in a pinch, but you will have to be constantly returning them to the front.
 I’m not entirely sure where to tell you to get them from, if you don’t happen to have pipe laying about.
-A plumbing outfit may have scrap offcuts, or try a demo yard?
+A plumbing outlet may have offcuts, or try a demolition yard or scrap metal outfit?
 We have some, but we’re in pretty short supply and reluctant to part with the few we do have.

 One person is doable but not recommended (David has ramped a 400 kg Heritage up onto his ute before, alone, using nothing but a lever, some rollers, and wedges to stop it rolling backward for safety, but not a sensible thing to attempt), and three or more is fine, but fairly redundant most of the time.
 Two people allows one for levering and pushing, and one for adjusting rollers.
 Strength isn’t super critical – it is more important to have someone who knows what they are doing, and who appreciates the power of the lever.

-Where you have differing elevations to navigate (ie: down from a trailer, onto a deck, up steps or over a ledge) you will need to set up a ramp.
-Just two sturdy planks should do it, with blocks of wood or other strong materials stacked beneath for support; a sheet of thick strong ply even better.
+Where you have differing elevations to navigate (ie: down from a trailer/onto a deck/up steps/over a ledge and so on) you will need to set up a ramp.
+Just two sturdy planks should do it, with blocks of wood or other strong materials stacked in intervals beneath for support; a sheet of thick strong ply even better.
 A wedge or two is also advised: use as a chock on the downhill end of the pallet or stove for some protection against gravity.

 Longer, shallower ramps are better, as they decrease the angle of incline (and therefore the effort involved going uphill, and the danger of the stove getting away from you going downhill), but the longer the ramp the sturdier your planks need to be, and the more frequently you will need to space supports underneath.

-I’ve never heard of anyone collapsing their ramp – don’t become the first!
-Support it well.
+I’ve never heard of anyone collapsing their ramp – support it well, and don’t become the first!

 Planning and Preparation